mephisto83/skyview-report/README.md

 # skyview-propsal

+## Current Status

+There is no current implementation of the desired features.
+The current state of the mind map is at about 25% completion.

+## Target Status

+A MVP is the goal.
+The MVP would be able to connect wealth managers, banks, end users and a 3rd party banking platform.
+The banking services would be available to interested par

 ## Overview
 The purpose of this document is to describe a high level view of the requirements for the project management and execution of a new sky view app.
 At the time of this writing, there are 4 phases.
 These phases encapsulate the boundaries of the project.
 At each phase, the boundaries illustrate "safe" places where exiting is optional.
 So when moving from one phase to the next, a decision to continue the process can be made with an understanding that work can pause or discontinue.